tgc-bot/FourAcesContracts/Membership.md

 # ![](media/image1.png)Ministry of Admission

-46. The Ministry of Admission (M.O.A.) is the authority that will handle new Members to the Casino and handle existing Members to the Casino (in form of Awards and Punishments).
+46. The Ministry of Admission (M.O.A.) is the authority that will handle new Members of the Casino and handle existing Members of the Casino (in form of Awards and Punishments).

 47. The M.O.A. is led by an M.O.A.
 Inspector, who oversees all